shingliya/OIP-TEAM3B/README.md

 -   Packages - external plug-ins/add-ons (scripts, images, audio)
 -   Prefabs - unity template files for creating object instances
 -   Scenes - unity scene files (e.g splash screen, map screen, story screen)
--   Scripts - c# script files for controling application logic
+-   Scripts - c# script files for controlling application logic
 -   Sound - audio files

 <br />

 ## Getting Started
-This are the instructions for setting up the project.<br />
+These are the instructions for setting up the project.<br />
 To get a local copy up and running follow these simple example steps.

 ### Prerequisites
 You are required to have [Unity3D](https://unity.com/) installed, prefeblly verison 2022.3.5f1 or higher.<br />
-A code editor such as [Visual Studio Code](https://code.visualstudio.com/) is recomended for editing scripts.
+A code editor such as [Visual Studio Code](https://code.visualstudio.com/) is recommended for editing scripts.

 ### Running the Project
 1. Download the repo (as zip or clone).